jdferreira/data-processing-book/en/module3.md

 ## After the class:

 1. Observe in `sequences.csv` that some enzymes appear more than once, and try to explain why?

+2. Change your code in order to find the sequence of all the enzymes in the metabolic pathways, and not only the enzymes in the pathways selected in the previous module.
+Save the sequences into a file named `all_sequences.csv`.